odysseyindia/odyssey-tours/content/english/tim/itineraries/family-tour-of-rajasthan/_index.md

           Forts higher in the hills.

-          The rest of your day is at leisure to explore Jaipur's lovely markets on your own.
+          The rest of your day is at leisure to explore Jaipur’s lovely markets on your own.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
-        duration: null
+        duration: ''
   - day: 7
     item:
       - type: city
         url: /destinations/india/states/rajasthan/cities/sawai-madhopur/
+        title: Sawai Madhopur
         content: >-
           The busy, dusty town of Sawai Madhopur is the base for visiting the beautiful Ranthambhore National Park, with various accommodation